 WHEN IS THE BEST TIME TO SEE SALMON?

-These maintenance schedules are chosen to accomodate both the salmon migration season and ship traffic.
+These maintenance schedules carefully coordinate with both salmon migration seasons and ship traffic.

-Sockeye (Red) - The largest run through the Locks, usually over 100,000 fish per year (although recently in decline).
+Sockeye (Red) - At one time, the largest run through the Locks, but now in decline.
 Peak viewing from mid-June to mid-July.
-Summer 2018, The Sockeye are here, although in very small quantities (about 150/day).
-Most sockeye head up the Cedar River Watershed (Seattle's water source) to spawn or are collected at the Cedar River Hatchery.
+Most sockeye spend the summer in Lake Washington and then go up the Cedar River Watershed (Seattle's water source) in the fall to spawn or are collected at the Cedar River Hatchery..

 Coho (Silver) - Average around 15,000 per year, peak viewing in September.
 Most Coho head to the Issaquah Creek Hatchery though some spawn in local rivers and streams.